SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise04/README.md

 4. To create the UI application, we'll be using the Yeoman tool.
 Yeoman provides a simple CLI for project generators that helps you kickstart new projects by answering a few quesions.

    a.
-To initialize Yeoman, in the terminal run the following command.
+To initialize Yeoman, in the terminal run the following command:

       ```
       yo